- Author: Surendra K. Dara

 g.
 Chemical control: Chemical control typically refers to the use of synthetic chemical pesticides, but to be technically accurate, it should include synthetic chemicals as well as chemicals of microbial or botanical origin.
 Although botanical extracts such as azadirachtin and pyrethrins, and microbe-derived toxic metabolites such as avermectin and spinosad are regarded as biologicals, they are still chemical molecules, similar to synthetic chemicals, and possess many of the human and environmental safety risks as chemical pesticides.
 Chemical pesticides are categorized into different groups based on their mode of action and rotating chemicals from different groups is recommended to reduce the risk of resistance development.
 Government regulations restrict the time and amount of certain chemical pesticides and help mitigate the associated risks.

-The new RNAi (ribonucleic acid interface) technology where double-stranded RNA is applied to silence specific genes in the target insect is considered as a biopesticide application.
+The new RNAi (ribonucleic acid interference) technology where double-stranded RNA is applied to silence specific genes in the target insect is considered as a biopesticide application.
 Certain biostimulants based on minerals, microbes, plant extracts, seaweed or algae impart induced systemic resistance to pests and diseases, but are applied as amendments without any claims for pest or disease control.
 These new products or technologies can fall into one or more abovementioned categories.

 As required by the crop and pest situation, one or more of these control options can be used throughout the production period for effective pest management.
 When used effectively, non-chemical control options delay, reduce, or eliminate the use of chemical pesticides.